straubt1/opa-external-data-example/SPEC.md

 **Requirements**:

+- setup/ folder that will create the HCP Terraform workspace and project named "opa"
-- Simple Terraform configuration to be run in HCP Terraform workspace
+- Simple Terraform configuration to be run in HCP Terraform workspace via the CLI workflow
-- Two scenarios:
+- Two scenarios in one file:
   - **Pass scenario**: Configuration that complies with OPA policy
   - **Fail scenario**: Configuration that violates OPA policy
 - Clear documentation of what makes each scenario pass/fail